 Fin de siècle Vancouver

-Hasiuk’s aim seems to be to convince his readers that by introducing the motion, Wong has ‘stepped out of line’.
-Indeed, the journalist puts Wong on trial in a style that is impossible to mistake.
+Hasiuk’s aim seems to be to convince his readers that by introducing the motion, Wong has ‘stepped out of line’ and should now be put on trial by the public.
 In a time-tested polemic, Hasiuk suggests that if Vancouverites of Chinese descent are going to do cultural work, they should move outside the political sphere.
 If Chinese people insist on being public figures, according to Hasiuk, they should use their customary “hard work and determination” in order to “give gratitude to the country they call home.”
 In transparent language, Hasiuk uses long-standing stereotypes to entrench a clearly demarcated set of imagined hierarchies.
-The irony is that this blatant ignorance is exactly what the curriculum Hasiuk attacks is supposed to prevent.
+The irony is that this blatant ignorance is exactly what the educational curriculum Hasiuk attacks is supposed to prevent.

 In the middle of the article, Hasiuk quotes an interview with Kathy Xie, a middle-aged mother from Richmond who thinks that it is important for people in British Columbia to learn from the history of the Canadian railroad, built by Chinese workers at the end of 19th century in conditions of indentured labour and deep racial segregation.
 Hasiuk casts doubt on Xie’s history of the railroad, questioning her in a condescending and badgering tone: “Really bad?
 Really?”
 In spite of a previous lament about the rise of what he calls “un-Canadian” immigrants in Vancouver, the goal here is clear: to downplay the importance of learning the history of Canada.